La Nigüenta

 Cultural Significance & Association with Good Fortune

 The association of La Nigüenta with good fortune is a testament to the human desire to influence luck.
 The statue has transcended its humble beginnings to become an all-purpose household agüizote or good luck charm, believed to attract good fortune, particularly in games of chance like the lottery.
-In Costa Rica, where her primary form is a statue made of plaster, the base is often decorated with other “lucky” objects like a horseshoe or the number 13, along with colorful flowers that each carry a specific meaning.
+In Costa Rica, the statue is made of plaster and the base is often decorated with other “lucky” objects like a horseshoe or the number 13, along with colorful flowers that each carry a specific meaning.
 Offerings are traditionally left at her base to request favors, and it is said that tucking a few bills under her base can enhance her powers to attract wealth.

-But in the Dominican Republic — her other primary pocket of popularity — she is more of a symbol of shared cultural identity rather than a talisman, and her primary form is a poster or print that hangs on the wall rather than statue.
+But in the Dominican Republic — her other primary pocket of popularity — she functions as a symbol of shared cultural identity rather than a talisman, and her primary form is a poster or print that hangs on the wall rather than statue.
 For Dominican families, her image is a powerful reminder of family bonds, resilience, and shared experiences.

 The Historical Roots of La Nigüenta